Common waxbill: Breeding

 The nest is a large ball of criss-crossed grass stems with a long downward-pointing entrance tube on one side.
 It is built in a cavity, usually low down amongst dense vegetation.
 A rudimentary second nest ("cock's nest") may be built on top where the male sleeps.
 Four to seven white eggs are laid.
 They are incubated for 11 to 13 days and the young birds fledge 17 to 21 days after hatching.
 Both parents take part in incubating the eggs and feeding the chicks.
 The timing of the breeding season varies in different parts of the world.
-Nests may be parasitized by the pin-tailed whydah which lays its eggs in the nests of estrildid finches.
+Nests may be parasitised by the pin-tailed whydah which lays its eggs in the nests of estrildid finches.
 In captivity they will breed in an aviary and can raise four broods in a year.

 Food and feeding

 The diet consists mainly of grass and millet seeds but insects are also eaten on occasions, especially during the breeding season when more protein is needed.
 Of these seeds, guinea grasses (Panicum maximum) are perhaps the most important dietary components for waxbills as they have seed heads available year-round.
 Other important sources include crabgrass (Digitaria horizontalis) and Echinochloa species.
 The waxbills typically forage in flocks which may contain hundreds or even thousands of birds.
 They usually feed by clinging to the stems with their long, spindly claws and picking from the flower heads but they will also search for fallen seeds on the ground.
 They need to drink regularly as the seeds contain little water.